a1v0/a1v0.de/draft-articles/local-login-fails-after-removal-of-dummy-data.md

 Here are the usual "ingredients" that lead to this issue:

-- dummy data has been removed
+- Dummy data has been removed
-- your theme is customised (I haven't been able to conclusively link this problem to the Theme Builder plugin, but it might be linked)
+- Your theme is customised (I haven't been able to conclusively link this problem to the Theme Builder plugin, but it might be linked)
 - MFA is enabled for some users (by default, admins are enrolled into MFA)

 You will know that your issue is being caused by the above concoction of factors because **the logo on your login page won't be displaying**.